When Walls Speak: Understanding Property Disclosure and the Seller’s Duty

 Disclosure protects buyers from inherited problems and sellers from post-transfer liability.
 It's not a technicality, it's the foundation of an honest transaction.
 Completing the disclosure form carefully, noting what you know, and letting the buyer decide with full information is both the legal and the ethical approach.
 It also produces cleaner sales, fewer disputes, and transfers that don't unravel after the keys have changed hands.

-Contact Golden Homes before signing any sale agreement to ensure your disclosure obligations are understood and your transaction is structured on a legally sound foundation.
+Contact Golden Homes before signing any sale agreement, and we'll make sure your disclosure obligations are clear and your sale rests on solid legal ground.

 Sellers and buyers both have questions about property disclosure.
 Here are the ones that come up most consistently.